RitishaDe/ReversePac-Man-TermProject/README.md

 This game is based off of the famous 1980 maze video game PacMan but with a twist!
 You as PacMan get to eat the ghosts!

 Goal: Eat more chips than the ghosts before time is up!
 If the ghosts eat more than 60% of the chips at any point of time, you automatically lose.
 Whomp Whomp :(

-How to Play:
+** need to add info about the eating the ghosts makes them reswpwaen in the middle to keep them from eating more chips ** add info they can only freeze the ghosts after eating the powerup How to Play:
 1. Press S to start the game
 2. Press P to pause the game